 Meal planning is key to successfully healthy and clean eating.
 Plan your meals and snacks for the week, ensuring they consist of whole, nutrient-dense ingredients.

-Include a variety of fruits, vegetables, lean proteins, whole grains, and healthy fats.
+Depending on your goals and individual needs, a variety of fruits, vegetables, lean proteins, whole grains, and healthy fats.

 Prepare a shopping list based on your meal plan to avoid impulse purchases of processed foods.
+(See our printable processed vs unprocessed food list!)

 Shop Mindfully

 When grocery shopping, focus on the perimeter of the store where fresh produce, meats, and dairy products are usually located.
 Fill your cart with whole foods and minimize the time spent in the processed food aisles.
+Organic is a great way to start for most items!

 Read food labels carefully, avoiding products with lengthy ingredient lists or artificial additives.
 If you aren't sure about an ingredient, google the health effects of (fill in the ingredient name).